Guide · Merit Aid by GPA · 3.8 GPA

 A 3.8 GPA puts students in the top merit tiers at state flagships and makes them competitive for institutional merit at selective privates.
 The test score still determines exactly which tier.

-A 3.8 GPA is the sweet spot for automatic merit at state flagships.
-At the University of Alabama, a 3.8 with a 1410+ SAT qualifies for the Capstone Award at $8,000/year, and a 1490+ SAT pushes into the UA Scholar tier at $14,000/year.
-At Ole Miss, a 3.8 with a 1400+ SAT reaches the Provost Scholar level at $8,000/year for out-of-state students.
-At Oklahoma, a 3.8 with a 32+ ACT qualifies for $11,000/year.
+A 3.8 GPA is the sweet spot for automatic merit at state flagships, where it clears the GPA floor and the ACT sets the award.
+At the University of Alabama, a 3.8 with a 30 ACT reaches the UA Scholar tier at $24,000/year, and a 32 ACT reaches the Presidential Scholarship at $28,000/year.
+At Oklahoma, a 3.8 with a 31+ ACT (or 1390+ SAT) qualifies for the Award of Excellence at $17,000/year.
+At Ole Miss, a 3.8 with a 1400+ SAT places an out-of-state student in the upper part of the Academic Merit ladder, which tops out at $20,160/year.
 The picture at selective privates is different.
-SMU, TCU, Tulane, and Wake Forest do not publish automatic merit grids; instead they award institutional merit holistically.
+SMU, TCU, Tulane, and Wake Forest do not publish automatic stat-to-dollar grids; instead they award institutional merit holistically.
 A 3.8 GPA makes the student competitive for $10,000 to $25,000/year in institutional merit at these schools, but the exact amount depends on the full application profile: test scores, extracurriculars, essays, and demonstrated interest.
 The net effect: a 3.8 GPA student with a 1400+ SAT should expect meaningful merit offers from both flagship and private targets.

 State flagships: verified tiers for a 3.8 GPA